-I will answer your question immediately: no, you don’t always need a crane for model validation.
+We'll answer that question immediately.
+And no, you don’t always need a crane for model validation.

-But if you have it, you can collect a rather spectacular data set.
+If you use a crane, you can collect a spectacular data set.
 The crane allowed us to perform extensive oxygen profiling, leading to a 3D image of oxygen levels along the depth, width and length of the large bioreactor.
-This is an ideal dataset to compare to the 3-dimensional CFD results.
-We measured a whole day and collected oxygen data at 99 locations in the bioreactor.
-If we add the sensor of the bioreactor, we reach 100 (hurray!).
-3 LDO sensors were attached to the chain of the crane, leaving several meters of spacing.
+This is an ideal dataset to compare to the three-dimensional CFD results.
+We measured during a whole day and collected oxygen data at 99 locations in the bioreactor.
+If we add the sensor of the bioreactor to that, we even reach 100 locations!
+Three LDO sensors were attached to the chain of the crane, leaving several meters of spacing.
 A 700 kg concrete block had to keep the chain vertical, and it luckily did without detaching.

-Besides oxygen, we collected velocity data at 8 locations, along the depth of the reactor.
-Also these local velocities of flow were then compared to model outcomes as an extra validation variable adds a lot of information.
-To challenge the model and collect extra information, the plant operator doubled the aeration rate halfway the measurement campaign.
+Besides oxygen, we collected velocity data at eight locations, along the depth of the reactor.
+These local velocities of flow were then compared to model outcomes as an extra validation variable that adds a lot of information.
+To challenge the model and collect extra information, the plant operator doubled the aeration rate halfway through the measurement campaign.

 5. Why is the model so accurate?

-In many cases we have seen people applying rather simple CFD models to model activated sludge systems.
+In many cases, we have seen people applying rather simple CFD models to model activated sludge systems.
 For example, the density of clean water is used and other dangerous assumptions are made (eg. how the aeration system is modelled).
-Based on our experience, these simple approaches have very limited accuracy and hence, value, while also these cases produce nice colourful drawings.
+Based on our experience, these simple approaches have very limited accuracy and hence, value.
 Our activated sludge model was developed and improved throughout the years and contains proprietary equations.
-Further, biokinetics (e.g. ASM1) are integrated, so the model is also able to calculate sludge, nutrient and carbon conversion rates and concentrations in 3D.
+Furthermore, biokinetics (e.g. ASM1) are integrated, so the model is also able to calculate sludge, nutrient and carbon conversion rates and concentrations in 3D.
 Flows and concentrations can be simulated within a couple of hours, making testing of many different scenarios possible.
-AM-TEAM co-founder Dr. Usman Rehman developed this model during his PhD at BIOMATH, UGent under supervision of prof. Ingmar Nopens and in collaboration with Waterboard De Dommel.
+AM-TEAM co-founder Dr. Usman Rehman developed this model during his PhD at BIOMATH, UGent, under the supervision of prof. Ingmar Nopens and in collaboration with Waterboard De Dommel.

 The next graphs show velocity profiles across the depth of the reactor.
-These recordings relate to a cross section: the blue data points were recorded near the inner reactor wall, the brown ones close to the outer wall.
-Using the simple, and conventional, CFD modelling approach, we typically obtain an accuracy as shown left.
+These recordings relate to a cross-section: the blue data points were recorded near the inner reactor wall, the brown ones close to the outer wall.
+Using the simple, and conventional, CFD modelling approach, we typically obtain accuracy as shown on the left graph.

 Figure 3: Velocity data compared to simulated data using the 'standard' approach (left) and AM-TEAM's in-house approach (right)

 After a major improvement, the fit in the middle was obtained.
-After further improvement of the model with a second major feature, we ended with the fits shown on the right, and in detail further.
-We were happy to see that the model accurately describes the data trends, which means the main mechanisms were taken into account.
+After further improving the model with a second major feature, we ended with the fits shown on the right - and in more detail further in this article.
+As you can see, the model accurately describes the data trends, which means the main mechanisms were taken into account.
 Adding more resolution to the CFD model clearly increased model accuracy and value significantly.